matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

   XXX: shouldn't the origin_server_ts and sender of an edit event already tell you who sent it and when?
 Why do we also have it on the bundle data?

-  XXX: Does synapse send the most recent version of an edited event when bundling?

   XXX: An alternative approach could be to (also?) use a filter to specify/override how to aggregate custom relation types, which would then also be used to inform /sync how we want to receive our bundled relations.
   However, we really need to be better understand how to do custom relation types first...

-For instance, the below example shows an event with four bundled relations; 3 thumbsup reaction annotations and one reference.
+For instance, the below example shows an event with five bundled relations;
+three thumbsup reaction annotations, one replace, and one reference.

 ```json
 {